 Allocating regions to job adverts

-- for adverts that have postcode location information in the raw location data, match this to a postcode look-up-file
+- match this to a postcode Lookup file for adverts that have postcode location information in the raw location data

 - text-match the raw location information to a lower-level geography such as wards, local authorities and counties, based on an exact match of the wording used in Office for National Statistics (ONS) Geography names covering the UK

-- in the case of having postcode and other raw location information, only use the postcode information
+- only use the postcode information in the case of having both postcode and other raw location information

 - make some manual corrections to re-assign incorrect allocations that are caused by common location names across different regions